ataylor89/assembly/helloworld/README.md

 Directive | An instruction for the assembler (e.g. .global, .balign, .text, .data) Symbol | A variable that has a value
-Label | A symbol that stores a memory address (e.g. main is a label and it corresponds to a memory address) mov | The move instruction.
-It moves a value into a register. adr | The address instruction.
-It moves an address into a register. svc | Supervisor call (or syscall).
+Label | A symbol that stores a memory address (e.g. main is a label and it corresponds to a memory address) Symbol table | A table that stores information about symbols Register | A storage device within the CPU
+Kernel mode | A privileged mode in which the operating system runs User mode | An unprivileged mode in which a user program runs mov | The move instruction.
+It moves a value into a register. adr | Loads a PC-relative address into a register (the offset of the address relative to the program counter) svc | Supervisor call (or syscall).
 A system call is an operating system procedure, like write or exit.
-Symbol table | A table that stores information about symbols Register | A storage device within the CPU
-Kernel mode | A privileged mode in which the operating system runs User mode | An unprivileged mode in which a user program runs

 ## Explaining the code, line by line